maxveldink/openfeature-sdk-sorbet/README.md

 end
 ```

-By inheriting from the `OpenFeature::Provider` class, Sorbet will indicate what methods it's expecting and what their type signatures should be.
+By inheriting from the `OpenFeatureSorbet::Provider` class, Sorbet will indicate what methods it's expecting and what their type signatures should be.

 ##### A note on `initialize` versus `init`